Survival Jobs for Aspiring Fashion and Commercial Models

 If you’re particularly talented and passionate about the makeup side of the modeling industry, then you might want to explore the option of becoming a part-time makeup artist.
-This job gives you the flexibility to choose when you work, where you work, and who you work with, but the real perk is that you still get to work within the modeling industry.
-You’ll be gaining valuable experience and contacts while earning enough money to follow your true passion!
+This job gives you the flexibility to choose when you work, where you work, and whom you work with, but the real perk is that you still get to work within the modeling industry.
+You’ll be gaining valuable experience and contacts while earning enough money to follow your true passion.

-Are you great with computers and a fast typer?
+Are you great with computers and a fast typist?
 Then you’ll have no problem landing a job with a temp agency.
 Most temp jobs are low-stress office jobs that allow you to book out for auditions, go-sees, and bookings (within reason, of course).
 There are tons of temp agencies in major modeling hubs like New York and Los Angeles, and some of them even specialize in the entertainment industry.

 Companies are always looking for outgoing and attractive event workers, brand ambassadors, and product demonstrators.
 One day you could be working at a major concert, and the next hosting a cocktail party at a chic hotel.
 These types of jobs are often advertised online in places like Craigslist, but to ensure you’re working for legitimate companies in safe environments, it’s always best to work with a professional promo company.
 A great one to check out is Vantage Advertising.
-Jobs pay well, and you always have the option to accept or decline any job you’re offered.
+Jobs pay well, and you always have the option to accept or decline any gig you’re offered.